Hair Follicle Secrets for Stronger Hair (2025)

 Scalp Massage and Stimulation

-Regular massages boost circulation, delivering more nutrients and oxygen directly to your follicles.
+Regular massages help to increase the flow of blood and this transports more nutrients and oxygen to your ovaries.

 Nutrient-Rich Diet